Frequently Asked Questions: Admitted Students who Defer Enrollment

 - Next, students are required to self-report midyear senior class grades as soon as possible, no later than February 28.

-- Then, students are required to self-report final grades by May 31 AND submit an official FINAL high school transcript as soon as possible, no later than June 30.
+- Then, students are required to submit an official FINAL high school transcript as soon as possible, no later than June 29.

 - Finally, only after review of final grades and successful completion of senior year, the appropriate deferred enrollment letter (either denial or granted letter with deferred enrollment student contract) will be posted via the Student Center.